 Putting Care at the Center is the annual conference of the National Center for Complex Health and Social Needs.
-It’s an opportunity for innovators and advocates for care delivery reform from across the country, both pioneers and newcomers, to meet, network, and create a shared agenda for the emerging field of complex care.
+It is the only dedicated venue for members of the complex care field to learn, network, and create a shared agenda for improving care for people with complex needs.
 Attendees include healthcare and social service providers, policymakers, researchers, advocates, complex care consumers and caregivers, and more.

 Putting Care at the Center is held in a different city each year, co-hosted with a local organization.
 The first conference was in 2016 in Philadelphia; in 2017 it was in Los Angeles, co-hosted by Kaiser Permanente; in 2018 it was in Chicago, co-hosted by Rush University Medical Center and the Robert Wood Johnson Foundation; and in 2019 it was in Memphis, co-hosted by Regional One Health.
 In 2020 and in 2021 it was held virtually due to the COVID-19 pandemic.